 Keep Them Hydrated

 Also, make sure your cat's bowl is clean.
-If your cat's water bowl is full of hairs and other contaminants, your cat might refuse to drink out of it.
-Being dehydrated is very problematic for cats, so definitely don't let them go without water for too long.
+If your cat's water bowl contains hairs and other contaminants, it might refuse to drink.
+Being dehydrated is problematic for cats, so don't let them go without water for too long.

 Change Their Diet